savchenkoyana/Nbody/02_Reproduce_JGB/README_NBODY.md

   make rebuild
   ```

-  If you run simulation with ~1000 particles you don't need to do anything other than default installation.
+  Alternatively, you can alter the parameters `NMAX`, `LMAX`, etc. in NEMO yourself and don't use my fork at all.
+If you want only to run simulation with ~1000 particles you don't need to do anything other than using default installation.

 - Go to the experiment root directory: